rixx/books.rixx.de/data/reviews/mark-twain/a-connecticut-yankee-in-king-arthurs-court/index.md

 associated with Americans and medieval knights, so while the book in itself was really not good, it provided a bit of honest world-building for the world we actually live in.
 Even if you don't like a joke, you have to understand its context to recognise it as a joke, etc.

-## Further Reading

-If you want to read about Americans in England, and want a castle thrown into the mix, read [The Canterville Ghost](https://books.rixx.de/reviews/2002/the-canterville-ghost/) instead.
-It was published two years before A Connecticut Yankee in King Arthur's Court and has the advantage of being actually funny.